morbidick/bootstrap-webcomponents/README.md

 ## Development

-View the [dev readme](DEVELOPE.md) for instructions and further resources.
+View the [contributing notes](CONTRIBUTING.md) for instructions and further resources.